JuroOravec/apify-actor-skcris/.actor/README.md

-To limit how many results you get, set `listingFilterMaxCount` to desired amount.
+To limit how many results you get, set `requestMaxEntries` to desired amount.

 Best practice:

-- Keep `listingFilterMaxCount` no higher than 500.
-Increasing `listingFilterMaxCount` increases 1) the chance of the requests failing and 2) memory requirements.
+- Keep `requestMaxEntries` no higher than 500.
+Increasing `requestMaxEntries` increases 1) the chance of the requests failing and 2) memory requirements.

-- Set `listingFilterMaxCount` to a multiple of `listingItemsPerPage`.
+- Set `requestMaxEntries` to a multiple of `listingItemsPerPage`.
 Otherwise, you will get more results than you wanted.

-    Example: If I want 800 results, I set `listingFilterMaxCount` to 800, and `listingItemsPerPage` to 400.
+    Example: If I want 800 results, I set `requestMaxEntries` to 800, and `listingItemsPerPage` to 400.

 ### Input examples